KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 ### XPath queries

 A great thing about the Windows Event Viewer is that **all of its logs are stored as XML data with the strictly enforced XML schema** depicted previously.
-This allows to creat custom views using XPath queries, where only the needed events are filtered.
+This allows to create custom views using XPath queries, where only the needed events are filtered.
 XPath (XML Path Language) is a query language used to find and extract specific information from an XML document.

 Using XPath allows for creating shareable filtered **views where only the detections and blocks done by Defender are shown**, which results in similar reports to the ones created using the KQL queries shown in the previous post [Using KQL to identify detections from MDE - Getting to know MDE Part 2](https://kostaskoutrou.github.io/2026/01/06/using-kql-for-mde.html).